uncommon-devO/Appealing-to-eye/README.md

 # Appealing-to-eye
-Want something that is both captivating and appealing,, here you are!
+You want something that is both captivating and appealing and here you are!